The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Q-switched

-Short definition: Historic nanosecond laser technology, the tattoo removal standard before picosecond systems.
+Short definition: The historic nanosecond laser technology, the standard for tattoo removal before picosecond systems.

-Q-switched Nd:YAG lasers (1064 nm / 532 nm) and Q-switched ruby lasers (694 nm) were the reference standard in tattoo removal for decades.
+Q-switched Nd:YAG lasers (1064 nm / 532 nm) and Q-switched ruby lasers (694 nm) were the reference for tattoo removal for several decades.
 They remain effective on black inks.
-Their main limitations are less refined fragmentation than picosecond lasers and greater thermal deposition.
+Their main limits are less fine fragmentation than picosecond systems and greater thermal deposition.

 See also: Picosecond laser, Photothermal effect, Nanosecond.